Fetal viability

 Fetal viability is the ability of a fetus to survive outside the uterus.
-Viability depends upon factors such as birth weight, gestational age, and the availability of advanced medical care.
-In low-income countries, more than 90% of extremely preterm newborns (less than 28 weeks gestational age) die due to a lack of said medical care; in high-income countries, the vast majority of these newborns survive.
+Viability depends upon factors such as gestational age, birth weight, sex, genetics, perinatal circumstances, and the availability of advanced medical care.
+There is no single gestational-age threshold that defines viability in all clinical settings.

-Medical viability is generally considered to be between 23 and 24 weeks gestational age, meaning that these newborns have a < 50% chance of either dying or surviving with severe impairment if active care is instituted; this applies to most fetuses at ≥ 24 weeks of gestation, and to some fetuses at 23 weeks of gestation with favourable risk factors.
+In modern, high-resource settings, medical viability is generally considered to be between 23 and 24 weeks' gestational age, meaning that these newborns have a <50% chance of either dying or surviving with severe impairment if active care is instituted; this applies to most fetuses at ≥24 weeks of gestation, and to some fetuses at 23 weeks' gestation with favourable risk factors.
+Globally, among extremely preterm infants (<28 weeks’ gestational age) born between 2000 and 2024, approximately 61% survived to hospital discharge, with lower survival rates in low-income countries (32%) than in high-income countries (69%).

-As of July 2025, born at 21st week of gestation with a weight of 10 ounces Nash Keen currently holds a title of the world's most premature child according to Guinness World Records.
+The term also has ethical and legal significance.
+In neonatal care, viability may inform decisions about resuscitation and intensive treatment for extremely preterm newborns, particularly near the limit of viability.
+In law, it has been used as a threshold in abortion regulation, although definitions vary across contexts and legal jurisdictions.

 Definitions

-Viability, as the word has been used in United States constitutional law since Roe v.
+"Viability", as the word has been used in United States constitutional law since Roe v.
 Wade, is the potential of the fetus to survive outside the uterus after birth, natural or induced, when supported by up-to-date medicine.
 Fetal viability depends largely on the fetal organ maturity, and environmental conditions.
 According to Websters Encyclopedic Unabridged Dictionary of the English Language, viability of a fetus means having reached such a stage of development as to be capable of living, under normal conditions, outside the uterus.
 Viability exists as a function of biomedical and technological capacities, which are different in different parts of the world.
 As a consequence, there is, at the present time, no worldwide, uniform gestational age that defines viability.

+The term "viability" may also refer to the assessment of an early intrauterine pregnancy as developing normally (intrauterine fetal pole with cardiac activity).
+The American College of Obstetricians and Gynecologists (ACOG) has noted that definitions of viability vary in clinical practice and has advised against the inclusion of the concept in legislation or regulation.

 According to the McGraw-Hill medical dictionary, a nonviable fetus is "an expelled or delivered fetus which, although living, cannot possibly survive to the point of sustaining life independently, even with support of the best available medical therapy".